-Over the past year, the Greater Boston Real Estate Board partnered with iCorps to fundamentally rethink their approach to strategic IT.
-With careful attention to the needs of their employees and collaborators, iCorps' expert consultants helped the GBREB recognize the opportunities of public cloud computing.
+The Greater Boston Real Estate Board partnered with iCorps Technologies to fundamentally rethink their approach to strategic IT.
+With careful attention to the needs of their employees and collaborators, iCorps expert consultants helped the GBREB recognize the opportunities of public cloud computing.
 They have seen continued growth with the Microsoft 365 Business Premium and remain invested in optimizing their subscription services.

-The Greater Boston Real Estate Board has the ability to call itself America’s oldest real estate trade organization.
-Since 1889, they have created a robust organization with partners who specialize in commercial and residential development, management, and transactions.
-And when they're not busy networking, the GBREB turns their attention to education, advocacy and philanthropy—ensuring that the next generation of Bostonians have every opportunity to better their city.
-Unfortunately, the years have not been as kind to the GBREB's IT infrastructure.
+The Greater Boston Real Estate Board is America’s oldest real estate trade organization.
+Since 1889, they have created a robust organization with partners specializing in commercial and residential development, management, and transactions.
+They also invest heavily in education, advocacy, and philanthropy—ensuring that the next generation of Bostonians have every opportunity to better their city.
+Unfortunately, the years have not been as kind to their IT infrastructure.
 Their aging equipment was holding them back and preventing the modern innovation appropriate for such an organization.
 So, they reached out to iCorps, ready to embrace the next project.

 The first core step in the GBREB's digital transformation was fostering employee buy-in.
 They wanted a workplace environment eager to embrace change, so iCorps launched a pilot project: introducing the marketing department to Microsoft SharePoint.
-The pilot allowed iCorps to gauge usability and functionality, while providing the marketing team a more intuitive data sharing and storing platform.
+The pilot allowed iCorps to gauge usability and functionality while providing the marketing team a more intuitive data sharing and storing platform.
 Furthermore, this project successfully demonstrated the value of public cloud offerings from the end-user to the C-suite.
-Enthused by the possibilities, the GBREB committed to a full-scale migration.
+The GBREB committed to a full-scale migration.

 To ensure that the GBREB had a solid foundation, iCorps began by modernizing their endpoints.
 This involved migrating their machines to Windows 10, allowing them to fully leverage the Office 365 application suite and simplify their licensing.
 The move took place in-office, outfitting their employees with new application-layer security and access to sync engines such as OneDrive.
 The next step was thoroughly tracking the life cycle of their data.
-By carefully mapping their work processes, iCorps was able to ensure that the system set-up was intuitive for employees and didn't disrupt extant workflows.
-On a less granular level, iCorps wanted to ensure that all applications were effectively communicating with one another, data, and the overall system architecture.
+By carefully mapping their work processes, iCorps ensured that the system set-up was intuitive for employees and didn't disrupt extant workflows.
+On a less granular level, iCorps wanted to ensure that all applications effectively communicated with one another, data, and the overall system architecture.
 This was imperative to mitigating complications during the migration process.

 As a member-based organization, the GBREB needed to provide and share information in a secure and dynamic manner.
 This had been a pain point in the past, as the company struggled to manage data, support the unique content needs of each department, and implement rules around the use and lifecycle of said content. iCorps moved the GBREB to SharePoint and OneDrive and established a security framework allowing for secure content sharing and management.
 Both applications are designed to scale, supporting the GBREB’s internal and partner growth goals.
-Furthermore, the user-based pricing model has allowed them to reduce their on-premise footprint and backup by 70%.
-As a 501c organization, predictable IT spend has allowed the GBREB to better project the total cost of IT delivery, and better account for growing employee numbers.
-Going forth, the GBREB is continuing to optimize their processes, and is implementing Microsoft Teams for seamless communication between internal staff and external stakeholders.
+Furthermore, the user-based pricing model has allowed them to reduce their on-premises footprint and backup by 70%.
+As a 501c organization, predictable IT spending has allowed the GBREB to project the total cost of IT delivery better and better account for growing employee numbers.